Strings in Arkouda

 Match.match_type()[source]

-Returns the type of the Match object
+Return the type of the Match object.

 Returns: